ConvLab/ConvLab/README.md

    ```bash
    pip install -r requirements.txt
    ```
-If your linux system does not have essential building tools installed, you might need to install it by running
+If your Linux system does not have essential building tools installed, you might need to install it by running
  ```bash
  sudo apt-get install build-essential
  ```